 4. When the crostini are lightly toasted, remove them from the oven and quickly brush them each with olive oil, then use the spoon to smear about a teaspoon of mascarpone cheese over each (you may not use all the cheese).
 Ideally, they will still be warm at this point.

-5. Lay the beet planks on each crostini and use a fork to mash them into the bread a bit.
+5. Lay the beet planks on each crostini and use a fork to slightly mash them down into the bread a bit.
 Sprinkle a little cayenne pepper on each beet plank.

 6. Assemble the crostini on a serving platter.
 Top each crostini with minced bacon bits, followed by scallion rounds, and serve.